Primary Sales Vs Secondary Sales

 So if your brand is not present where they are, consumers will go to a brand that is.
 Therefore, it is critical to have visibility on secondary sales (or retailer sales), because otherwise, you may never know which consumer in which area is buying which SKU of which product from which outlet!

-So what’s more important: Primary Sales or Secondary Sales?
+So what’s more important: Primary Sales Vs Secondary Sales?

-Let’s see it from the lens of the CPG industry’s evolution.
+Let’s see Primary Sales Vs Secondary Sales, from the lens of the CPG industry’s evolution.
 Primary Sales were the most critical at a time when there was no means of tracking secondary sales.
 Distributors and wholesalers would mostly define the flow of goods.
-Now there are technology solutions for salesforce automation, distributor management system, Promoter management in modern trade etc, which bring brands closer to their consumers.
-These solutions offer real-time market intelligence so brands can take immediate decisions in the market.
-Understandably, the spotlight is now shared between Primary and Secondary sales.
+Now there are technology solutions for sales force automation, distributor management system, Promoter management in modern trade etc. which bring brands closer to their consumers.
+These solutions offer real-time market intelligence, so brands can take immediate decisions in the market.
+Understandably, the spotlight is now shared between Primary Sales Vs Secondary Sales.

 But with the advent of the D2C era, we see more and more consumer companies taking the D2C route to get a pulse of their consumers and fine-tune their product offerings before they splash their brand in the retail network.
 Why wasn’t D2C around 10 years ago?
 Because the ecosystem wasn’t there.
 Today everything and everyone is online.
 Entry barriers for CPG brands are low.
 Consumers are directly accessible.
 Drilled-down analytics are available in real-time.

-So, to answer the million dollar question, I think Primary sales and Secondary sales are both very important, but what is more important than them both?
+So, to answer the million-dollar question of Primary Sales Vs Secondary Sales, I think Primary sales and Secondary sales are both very important, but what is more important than them both?

 Tertiary sales.
 Because ultimately what is the end goal?
 To make the consumer spend on your product.
 Whether that product reaches him via traditional retail, or directly from your brand is secondary.